Learn something new every day

 More Info... by email

-Artificial intelligence is a very important factor when discussing cognitive systems and their basis.
-This term refers to the field of computer science that focuses on developing machines that incorporate behavior that humans view as being intelligent.
-With over five decades of research in artificial intelligence and it's functions, in combination with the fascination many people have with intelligent machines, the overall achievement of developing such cognitive machines is very close to becoming reality.
+Artificial intelligence is a very important factor when discussing systems based on cognitive knowledge and realizations.
+In general, artificial intelligence is a field of computer science that focuses on developing machines that incorporate behavior that humans view as being intelligent.
+With over five decades of research in artificial intelligence and its functions, in combination with the fascination many people have with intelligent machines, the overall achievement of developing such cognitive machines is advancing very rapidly.

 A cognitive machine is an intelligent device that has the ability to take information from the environment and use it to make decisions.
-This is much like the processes in human thinking.
-It uses the data gathered based on stimuli provided by the environment and corresponds changes within itself in order to adjust to the environment and it's surroundings.
+This is much like the processes in human thinking, and in many respects is actually intended to mimic human thought.
+The machine uses the data gathered based on stimuli provided by the environment and corresponds changes within itself in order to adjust to the environment and the larger surroundings.

 Cognitive theory resists the ideas of behaviorism.
 Behaviorism incorporates the concept that human behavior is purely contributed to inclusive factors of cause and effect.
 Advances in technology, however, such as the concepts found in cognitive systems, have lead some researchers more towards a synergistic combination of the two concepts to form a better overall comprehensive type of therapy.